Khaledgarbaya/spapuppy-app/README.md

 - `pnpm build` - Build all applications
 - `pnpm test` - Run all tests
 - `pnpm test:e2e` - Run end-to-end tests
-- `pnpm test:e2e:watch` - Run end-to-end tests in watch mode with UI
 - `pnpm lint` - Lint all files
 - `pnpm lint:fix` - Lint and fix all files
+- `pnpm ui:add:component` - Add a new component to the UI

 ### Frontend (apps/frontend)